devhollister/election_analysis/README.md

 The results of the anaylsis were as follows:

 * The total number of votes cast in this congressional election was 369,711.

-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+* The breakdown of votes by county were as follows:

-Jefferson: 10.5% (38,855)
+  * Jefferson: 10.5% (38,855 votes)
-Denver: 82.8% (306,055)
+  * Denver: 82.8% (306,055 votes)
-Arapahoe: 6.7% (24,801)
+  * Arapahoe: 6.7% (24,801votes)

-Which county had the largest number of votes?
+* The county with the largest number of votes was Denver County.

-Largest County Turnout: Denver

-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+* The breakdown of votes by county were as follows:

-Charles Casper Stockham: 23.0% (85,213)
+  * Charles Casper Stockham: 23.0% (85,213)
-Diana DeGette: 73.8% (272,892)
+  * Diana DeGette: 73.8% (272,892)
-Raymon Anthony Doane: 3.1% (11,606)
+  * Raymon Anthony Doane: 3.1% (11,606)

-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+* Diana DeGette won the election with 272,892 votes (73.8% of the total votes)

-Winner: Diana DeGette
-Winning Vote Count: 272,892
-Winning Percentage: 73.8%

 ### Election-Audit Summary: